Don’t cull badgers DO chip Dogs?!

 If we stopped training animals in the mastery way and used partnership methods, we would discourage the violent behaviours that break out from being suppressed.
 Animal violence comes from the way they are treated and how the humans around them behave.
 Being subordinated into our rather military way, animals want to regain their independence and reassert their dominance.
 We’re reinforcing their pack/leader instinct instead of offering a better way.

 How can you call yourself an animal lover and support this?
-I mean individuals and the veterinary world, and specially the societies meant to protect animals rights.
+I mean individuals and the veterinary world, and especially the societies meant to protect animals rights.

 The RSPCA has suggestions for how to avoid the badger cull.